JuliaRegistries/Registrator.jl/README.md

 ## Private packages and registries

 Private packages will be ignored by the current running instance of Registrator.
-Please see [docs.md](https://github.com/JuliaRegistries/Registrator.jl/blob/master/docs.md) on how to host your own Registrator for private packages.

-For more info on running your own instance of Registrator, see the documentation in [docs.md](https://github.com/JuliaRegistries/Registrator.jl/blob/master/docs.md)
+Please see the [documentation](https://juliaregistries.github.io/Registrator.jl/stable/hosting/) on how to host your own Registrator for private packages.